MSKU-BcRG/hlf-scripts/README.md

 ## Installing

 ### prereqs-ubuntu.sh
-For installing Prerequisites for Hyperledger Fabric and Hyperledger Fabric CA use prereqs-ubuntu.sh Unfortunately this is not enough.
+For installing Prerequisites for Hyperledger Fabric and Hyperledger Fabric CA use prereqs-ubuntu.sh.
+Unfortunately this is not enough.
 Please install GoLang manualy and don't forget to set the environment variable GOPATH to point at the Go workspace.

 ### fabric-ca-install.sh